Keep WF Clean

 In January 2021 the Town of Wake Forest initiated the "Show Some Love, Keep WF Clean" Anti-Litter Campaign to educate and encourage residents not to litter.

-The Town is developing an ambitious marketing plan aimed at reaching the entire community.
-The new logo will soon be visible on social media posts, as well as on Town vehicles, banners, and signage.
+The Town is implementing an ambitious marketing plan aimed at reaching the entire community.
+The new logo is being used in many places, including social media posts, as well as on Town vehicles, banners, and signage.

 Adopt-A-Highway - Dr. Calvin Jones Hwy/NC 98 Bypass